Microsoft/azure-docs.pt-pt/articles/app-service/containers/tutorial-php-mysql-app.md

 [!INCLUDE [Access diagnostic logs](../../../includes/app-service-web-logs-access-no-h.md)]

-## <a name="manage-the-azure-app"></a>Gerir a aplicação do Azure
+## <a name="manage-the-azure-app"></a>Manage the Azure app

-Vá para o [portal do Azure](https://portal.azure.com) para gerir a aplicação que criou.
+Go to the [Azure portal](https://portal.azure.com) to manage the app you created.

-No menu à esquerda, clique em **dos serviços de aplicações**e, em seguida, clique no nome da sua aplicação do Azure.
+From the left menu, click **App Services**, and then click the name of your Azure app.

 ![Navegação do portal para a aplicação do Azure](./media/tutorial-php-mysql-app/access-portal.png)

-Ver página de descrição geral da sua aplicação.
+You see your app's Overview page.
 Aqui, pode realizar tarefas de gestão básicas, como parar, iniciar, reiniciar, navegar e eliminar.

 O menu do lado esquerdo disponibiliza páginas para configurar a aplicação.